zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 **Zowe core services**

-- Services can use the same keystore and truststore or the same keyring as APIML for simpler installation and management
+- Services can use the same keystore and truststore or the same keyring as APIML for simpler installation and management.
 - When using a keystore and truststore, services have to have rights to access and read them on the filesystem.
 - When using a keyring, the user of the service must have authorization to read the keyring from the security system.
 - Alternatively, services can have individual stores for higher security.